saaadol/REST-API-DRF-/README.md

 # REST API
-This is a REST API project in django for TodoList project developed in django
+This is a REST API project in django for TodoList project developed in React

 # Instalation
 To install, just run this command to install all required libraries <br>